-Generative AI: A Tool for Developing a Competency-Based Approach
+Generative AI: A Way to Develop a Competency-Based Approach

-By helping to personalize learning paths, artificial intelligence enhances the interactive nature of learning tools, enabling the competency-based approach to be fully implemented.
+By helping to personalize learning paths, artificial intelligence enhances the interactive aspect of learning tools, allowing the competency-based approach to be fully implemented.

 Chrysta Pelissier, University of Montpellier

-While the changes in education driven by digital technology have been an intriguing subject of study since their emergence, the release of ChatGPT 5 (GPT-5) on August 7, 2025, by OpenAI lends these research questions particular urgency.
-Changes in educational practices have indeed accelerated considerably in recent months, making greater room for technological tools derived in particular from generative artificial intelligence (AI).
+While the changes in education brought about by digital technology have been an interesting phenomenon to study since their emergence, the release of ChatGPT 5 (GPT-5) on August 7, 2025, by OpenAI lends these research questions particular relevance.
+Indeed, changes in educational practices have accelerated considerably in recent months, making greater use of technological tools derived in particular from generative artificial intelligence (AI).

-Teachers, pupils, students, and training coordinators have embraced these new ways of sharing information and exchanging ideas.
+Teachers, pupils, students, and education administrators have embraced these new ways of conveying information and sharing ideas.

-Can this set of tools help develop new ways of approaching learning, with a focus on a competency-based approach?
+Can this set of tools help develop new ways of thinking about learning, with an emphasis on a competency-based approach?

 The competency-based approach took shape with the 2014 national framework document for degree programs leading to the award of national bachelor’s, professional bachelor’s, and master’s degrees.
 It was supplemented in 2018 by the decree governing the bachelor’s degree and, in 2019, by the decree governing the professional bachelor’s degree.